Second of two parts

 The ability of technology to bring together huge volumes of information from a variety of sources means we can now tackle problems and provide forecasts that would have been too labor intensive to produce just a few years ago.
 When it comes to Human Resources, that means better workforce planning, better talent management and quicker ability to adapt to changing markets.

-Only 14% of HR teams truly using analytics
+Only 14% of HR teams are truly using analytics

 If your answer is a nervous laugh, you’re not alone.